 · You are escaping from a threat or danger and don’t have a face covering.

 We are doing everything we can to keep you and our staff safe so please consider others and do not visit if you are living in a lock down area, or have any symptoms of COVID-19.

 Our site has a large green space, ideal for a summer picnic with ample onsite parking available.
-The Heritage Centre shop and coffee shop will also be open, in line with the Welsh Government guidelines, with a contactless payment facility located at the reception desk.
+The Heritage Centre shop and coffee shop will also be open, in line with the Welsh Government guidelines, with a contactless payment facility at the reception desk and coffee shop.

 The Pembroke Dock Heritage Trust operates Pembroke Dock Heritage Centre and is a registered charity in England and Wales, number 1120476.
 Company registration number 05920931.Donate here: https://localgiving.org/donation/pdst